- Page Content

 What Are the Requirements to Become a Broadcast Captioner?

 - Clear an educational program.

 How Much Does a Broadcast Captioner Earn in the US?

-$64,990 was the mean annual income of Court Reporters and Simultaneous Captioners employed in the US in 2019.
+According to the US Bureau of Labor Statistics 2021 data, $ 65,240 was the mean annual income of Court Reporters and Simultaneous Captioners employed in the US.

 You May Also Like

 How to Become a Communication Access Real-time Translation Provider

 How to Become a Communication Access Realtime Translation Reporter